Dental Hygiene

 AP Exam Score - 3, 4, or 5

 The Dental Hygiene program at Columbia Basin College participates in ADEA DHCAS (ADEA Dental Hygiene Centralized Application Service) for the programs application cycle.
 Applicants will apply via ADEA DHCAS to provide the program with accurate, streamlined and uniform data.
-The application cycle will open November 1, 2022, and remain open until February 28, 2023, at 11:59 PM EST. The Dental Hygiene program strongly recommends beginning the application process early in the application cycle to avoid an incomplete application and potentially missing out on consideration to the program.
+The application cycle will open November 1, 2025, and remain open until February 28, 2026.
+For an application to be considered, it must achieve a VERIFIED status in ADEA/DHCAS by 11:59 PM EST on February 28, 2026.
+Applications in an IN PROGRESS, RECEIVED or COMPLETE status on March 1, 2026, will not be valid for the 2025-2026 cycle.

 Application